The Krypton Security Architecture

 krd.
 Upon receipt of the

-krdreceives a signature, it returns the signature to the SSH client to complete the authentication.
+krdreceives a signature, it passes it back to the authentication hook to complete the login.